 Then, things started looking up (no pun intended)

-I had signed up to attend World Travel Market at the beginning of November but I couldn’t even bring myself to go out that week.
+I had signed up to attend the World Travel Market at the beginning of November but I couldn’t even bring myself to go out that week.
 I spent the days at home desperately applying for jobs and feeling extremely sorry for myself.
-I was also feeling a lot of pressure to get on my feet and into my own flat – not from anyone else, Tom’s family has been nothing but welcoming, but from myself.
+I was also feeling a lot of pressure to get on my feet and into my own flat.
+The pressure wasn’t from anyone else – Tom’s family has been nothing but welcoming – but from myself.

 Then I got asked to come in to a search marketing agency for a “quick chat”.
 I had sent my CV in a week earlier because of a blog post on the website of one of the recruitment agencies I was using.
 It said something along the lines of Tug isn’t hiring right now, but do send your CV and maybe we’ll invite you in for some tea and a chat!”
 They also have an office in Toronto, and I thought that was pretty cool so I sent it in prospectively.